 Balloon Sinuplasty vs. Traditional Sinus Surgery

 It is rare to find a piece that tackles the question of balloon sinuplasty versus traditional sinus surgery head-on.
-There are, after all, several factors which can influence decisions such as these, including the individual patient’s history as well as her anatomy, health profile and prognosis.
+There are, after all, several factors that can influence decisions such as these, including the individual patient’s history as well as her anatomy, health profile, and prognosis.